FoxinTale/Character-DB/README.md

  ## To do List:
  - Banish the usage of PHP.
  - Switch to a much more competent language with less security issues.
 With what?
 I'm unsure.
 But PHP sucks.
- - Add /fix user permissions.
+ - Add / fix user permissions.
  - When the site is re-implemented in production, add or utilize HTTPS.
  - Add a lockout policy to auto logout after a preset amount of time.
  - Create a custom admin user interface instead of using external 'PHPMyAdmin".
  - Fix the improper logout and properly destroy the session.
  - Implement a functionality for users to be able to edit and delete their own information.
  - Replace the test user with screenshots of the site to showcase it instead.
+ - Add a button to go back to login from the account creation page.

 ## Credits